dprint/dprint/website/plugins.md

 # Plugins

-Dprint is made up of WASM and process plugins.
+Dprint is made up of Wasm and process plugins.

-- WASM plugins are compiled to a `.wasm` file and run sandboxed.
+- Wasm plugins are compiled to a `.wasm` file and run sandboxed.
 - Process plugins are compiled to an executable file and do not run sandboxed.

-It would be ideal for all plugins to be WASM plugins, but unfortunately many languages don't support compiling to a single `.wasm` file.
+It would be ideal for all plugins to be Wasm plugins, but unfortunately many languages don't support compiling to a single `.wasm` file.
 Until then, process plugins exist.

 The setup for both is the same except process plugins require a checksum to be specified to ensure the downloaded file is the same as what was built on the CI pipeline.

-## WASM Plugins
+## Wasm Plugins

 - [Typescript / JavaScript](/plugins/typescript)
 - [JSON](/plugins/json)